Sam Whitehouse, Owner | Facilitator | Coach | Consultant

 Sam feels enormously grateful and privileged to be able to work with people from all backgrounds and walks of life.
 She has worked with musicians, attorneys, accountants, filmmakers, engineers, marketing and PR people, managers, start-up entrepreneurs, corporate real estate developers, small business owners, writers, bankers, human resources specialists, and more.

 It also brings her great joy that her clients also come from all over the world including China, India, Korea, Croatia, Turkey, Japan, Mexico, Philippines, Italy, Poland, Brazil, Netherlands, France, Lebanon, Switzerland, Turkmenistan, Iceland and Sweden.

 Sam began teaching singing lessons in 2007.
 Her first student was her then 11-year-old niece.
-In 2008 she opened her first coaching company, Sam Whitehouse Music, later called OpenVoice Studios.
+In 2008 she opened her first coaching company, Sam Whitehouse Music, later renamed OpenVoice Studios.
 At its peak, OpenVoice Studios had 9 additional teachers, and 150 weekly recurring private students (1000+ over the lifespan of the company).

-During her years at the helm, in addition to teaching and exploring new curriculum, Sam opened 3 studios in 2 states and produced dozens of shows, events, and workshops.
-In 2015 she closed OpenVoice Studios and opened InnerVoice Studio in order to have more time, energy and attention to focus on her clients, as well as to develop new offerings.
+During her years at the helm, in addition to teaching and exploring new curricula, Sam opened 3 studios in 2 states and produced dozens of shows, events, and workshops.
+In 2015 she closed OpenVoice Studios and opened InnerVoice Studio in order to have more time, energy, and attention to focus on her clients, as well as to develop new service offerings.